marianna13/audio-dataset/data_cards/FMA/FMA.md

 ### II.
 Audio filtering principles
 1. Keep audios with sampling rate higher than **16KHZ** and discard the rest.
 2. Discard all audios failed to be read by `soundfile.read()` method or denied by FFmpeg while processing.
-3. Split evry audio in 10 sec segements.
+3. Split every audio in 10 sec segements.
 ### III.
 Audio format specifications
 After the preprocessing work, all audio files should be in FLAC format with sampling rate of 48KHZ.
 (Processed by ffmpeg).